MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-reports.md

 ## Limitations and considerations
 Things to keep in mind about sharing reports:

-* When you share a dataset by managing permissions, by sharing reports or dashboards, or by publishing an app, you're granting access access to the entire dataset unless [row-level security (RLS)](../admin/service-admin-rls.md) limits their access.
+* When you share a dataset by managing permissions, by sharing reports or dashboards, or by publishing an app, you're granting access to the entire dataset unless [row-level security (RLS)](../admin/service-admin-rls.md) limits their access.
 Report authors may use capabilities that customize user experiences when viewing or interacting with reports, for example hiding columns, limiting the actions on visuals, and others.
-These customized user experience do not restrict what data users can access in the dataset.
+These customized user experiences don't restrict what data users can access in the dataset.
 Use [row-level security (RLS)](../admin/service-admin-rls.md) in the dataset so that each person's credentials determine which data they can access.
 * If no one has accessed the shared report view link in over 90 days, the link expires automatically.

 ## Next steps